forceedge/Fandist.Api.Wrapper/README.md

 use FandistApiWrapper\Src\Connector;

-// Set the api key ad secret
+// Set the api key and secret
 $apiKey = 'xxx';
 $apiSecret = 'xxx';